Forensic Nursing Programs

 1. Texas A&M University Health Science Center

-The Texas A&M University Health Science Center was established in 1999.
-The Health Science Center merged with Texas A&M University in 2003.
-The Texas A&M University Health Science Center is considered one of the fasting growing educational health center in the country.
+The TAMU Health Science Center opened in 1999.
+And it is one of the fasting growing educational health centers in the country.
 The school offers degrees in medicine, public health, dentistry, nursing, and pharmacy.

 2. University of Alabama at Birmingham

-The University of Alabama at Birmingham was established in 1969.
+The UA Birmingham was established in 1969.
 It is a research university that is one of the member schools of the University of Alabama system.
 The School of Public Health, one of the school’s divisions, was founded in 1981.
-US News and World Report ranks the University of Alabama at Birmingham’s School of Public Health one of the top 20 nationally.
+US News and World Report rank the UA Birmingham School of Public Health as one of the top 20 nationally.

 Degree: MSN – Forensic subspecialty